-Smoking: Smoking, use of smokeless tobacco and vaping by adults over the age of 18 is allowed only in designated areas (the Camp Parking Lot) and out of the view of youth.
+Smoking: Smoking, use of smokeless tobacco and vaping by adults over the age of 21 is allowed only in designated areas (the Camp Parking Lot) and out of the view of youth.
 Please be responsible for properly disposing of your waste.
-Youth under the age of 18 are not permitted to participate in any of these activities.